 How to Use:

-To apply to skin: hold bar in hand and carefully rub on dry skin.
-The heat of the skin will transfer some of the lotion bar to the skin.
+To use: Hold the natural muscle pain relief lotion bar in your hand and carefully rub it onto dry skin.
+The skin’s heat will transfer some of the lotion bar to the skin.
 I store my lotion bars on a small plate on my dresser and bathroom counter.
-Add more or less menthol for a more or less potent bar.

 Have you ever made lotion bars?
 What did you add to yours?
 Share below!